Guidepoint Expert Network Review

 New to expert networks?
 Here is a quick guide to 10 key steps networks take when matching experts with clients for ad-hoc phone consultations.

 If a project manager from Guidepoint has contacted you, your LinkedIn profile likely indicated that you would be a good fit for a project.
-Project managers generally use the following criteria to judge whether you are a good fit for a project:

 - Scenario A: You used to work at a company on which the client is researching.
 The general rule is that you must be at least 6 months removed from the target company.